sclorg/s2i-nodejs-container/22-minimal/README.md

 Dockerfile and other sources are available on https://github.com/sclorg/s2i-nodejs-container.
 In that repository you also can find another versions of Node.js environment Dockerfiles.
-Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.
+Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s`, Dockerfile for CentOS Stream 10 is called `Dockerfile.c10s`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.